dumpmyshit/imgsplit/README.md

   -h, --help            show this help message and exit --orientation {vertical,horizontal}
                         split orientation
-  --height HEIGHT       output img height. default is 128 if orientation is vertical, or full image height if horizontal.
+  --height HEIGHT       output img height. default is 128 if orientation is vertical, or full image
+                        height if horizontal.
-  --width WIDTH         output img width. default is 128 if orientation is horizontal, or full image hight if vertical.
+  --width WIDTH         output img width. default is 128 if orientation is horizontal, or full image
+                        hight if vertical.
   --start {top,bottom,center,left,right}
-                        start from top, BOTTOM or center (for vertical orientation) or LEFT, right or center (for horizontal orientation)
-  --outdir OUTDIR       output directory, current working directory by default
+                        start from top, BOTTOM or center (for vertical orientation) or left, RIGHT or center (for horizontal orientation) --outdir OUTDIR       output directory, current working directory by default --addwidth ADDWIDTH   add width to input image --addheight ADDHEIGHT
+                        add height to input image

 ```